iwashun22/crud-operator/README.md

 // output:
 //       [{ id: 'qog2b28b', name: 'Jack', optional: 'some random text' },
 //         { id: '179128', name: 'Susan' }]

+// This works only when strictMode is false
+// Otherwise you need to pass id instead const deletedUser = users.delete({ name: 'Susan'});
 ```

 <br/>